Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Introduction

 It is widely known that periodic crystals can host multiple topological phases.
 On the other hand, topological properties of quasicrystals are still not well-understood.
 In a recent work \cite{PhysRevLett.109.106402}, it was suggested that topological quasicrystals can be built from crystals in higher dimensions, and their topology can be deduced from crystal topology.
 In a few other works, empirical models of topological quasicrystals were proposed \cite{PhysRevB.100.214109, PhysRevB.91.085125, PhysRevLett.129.056403, Jiahao_Fan:13203}, which host gapless edge states and whose topology was characterized directly using empirical 'local Chern markers' \cite{PhysRevB.84.241106}.
 However, there is still no systematic understanding of how non-trivial topology in quasicrystals may arise.

-Motivated by this, we are interested whether it is possible to obtain a topological quasicrystal by smoothly deforming a crystal with known non-trivial topology.
-Specifically, we choose to consider 30 degrees twisted bilayer honeycomb lattice - a model which is currently actively studied in the context of twisted bilayer graphene \cite{PhysRevB.99.165430, Yu2019, PhysRevB.107.014501}.
-However we consider a twisted bilayer, in which each monolayer is described by gapped Haldane model \cite{PhysRevResearch.2.033071, sym14081736}.
-We explore our model's evolution once the interlayer coupling is increased.
-We obtain that at weak coupling, the model retains all properties of Haldane model: bulk states remain extended and edge states still exists.
-But as the interlayer coupling increases, the model undergoes a transition into a strongly coupled state, which is gapless, and whose eigenstates are multifractal.
+Motivated by this, we are interested in studying a quasicrystal obtained by smoothly deforming a crystal with known non-trivial topology.
+Specifically, we choose to consider 30 degrees twisted bilayer honeycomb lattice - a model which is currently actively studied in the context of twisted bilayer graphene \cite{PhysRevB.99.165430, Yu2019, PhysRevB.107.014501, zhang2024criticalfilamentssuperconductivityquasiperiodic}.
+However we consider a twisted bilayer, in which each monolayer is described by gapped Haldane model \cite{PhysRevResearch.2.033071, PhysRevB.106.125428, sym14081736}.
+We explore our model's evolution once the interlayer coupling is turned on.
+We obtain that at weak coupling, the model retains all properties of Haldane model: its bulk spectrum remains gapped and the topological edge states persist.
+Thus we show that our system of two coupled copies of Chern insulators can be viewed as a topological quasicrystal.
+On the other hand, as the interlayer coupling becomes larger, the bulk energy gap closes, and the topological edge states disappear.
+Yet, since this system is non-periodic, its eigenstates are generally not extended.
+We obtain numerically that our bilayer possesses multiple kinds of states localized at various locations of the lattice.
+These include, but not limited to corner states, which were previously found in Refs. \cite{PhysRevB.106.125428, sym14081736}.
+We also observe that at large interlayer coupling, a new energy gap may open, but we argue that it is not topological.

-Characterizing topological properties of our model turns out to be challenging because most well-established topological concepts (e.g. Chern numbers) were developed in momentum space, i.e. only for crystalline systems.
-Nevertheless, we are still able to find out if the system is topological by computing its topological entanglement entropy \cite{PhysRevLett.96.110404}.
+In general, characterizing topological properties of a quasicrystal is challenging because most well-established topological concepts (e.g. Chern numbers) were developed in momentum space, i.e. only for crystalline systems.
+Nevertheless, we are still able to find out if the system is topological by computing its topological entanglement entropy \cite{PhysRevLett.96.110404} (we use computational methods previously considered in \cite{Helmes:2016ahb, Ingo_Peschel_2003, PhysRevB.94.125142, PhysRevB.99.155153}).
 Furthermore, we study its topological properties by computing 'local Chern marker' \cite{PhysRevB.84.241106}.
 Finally we numerically compute its anomalous Hall conductivity by using Kubo formula and find that it can be used to characterize topological properties of the quasicrystal in the same way as local Chern marker.